propadiene-1/TreeHacks-2026/README.md

 Your AI-powered medical assistant!

-MedSec is an AI-powered medical assistant that operates entirely on the phone.
-Enter your number and it will call you, ask about your pain, and check up on you over the next few weeks.
+MedSec is an AI-powered medical assistnat that operates entirely over the phone.

+Enter your number and it will call you, ask about your pain, and create a check-up schedule.

 Long-term, MedSec will collect and analyze your symptoms.
 You'll read about your pain history, day-to-day health status, and any long-term patterns.